dizcza/GesturesSpeech/README.md

 <h2 id="displacements">Body joint displacements</h2>
 <p>The main difference between MoCap and Kinect projects is the number of body joints (marker) that are active during the motion.
 Thus, Kinect project provides only 6 hand markers while MoCap projects operates with 50 (25 x 2) hand markers.
-Their contribution in the motion is shown below as an average joint's displacement per frame (measured in normalized units).
+Their contribution in the motion is shown below as a  joint's displacement sum over gesture frames (measured in normalized units).
 </p>
 <table style="width:100%">
 	<tr>